mehshan/tcs/README.md

 # Theoretical Computer Science

 Here...
-I document all of my work (notes, assignments, proofs etc.) related to Theoretical Computer Science.
+I document all of my work related to Theoretical Computer Science.
+You are free to use the material I share in this repository without my explicit permission.

-Please feel free to contact me if you find any bugs or errors.